Colorado Privacy Act (CPA)

 Colorado-Privacy-Act-CPA-01

-Joining California and Virginia, Colorado is now the third US state to pass a comprehensive data privacy law.
-The Colorado Privacy Act (CPA) was signed into law by Colorado Governor Jared Polis on July 7, 2021 — its effective date is July 1, 2023.
+Colorado was the third US state to pass a comprehensive data privacy law when the Colorado Privacy Act (CPA) was signed into law by Governor Jared Polis on July 7, 2021.

-These include the right to refuse the sale and use of personal data and the right to access, correct, and delete personal data.
+In effect since 2023, this Colorado law aims to protect the privacy of state residents, granting them the right to refuse the sale and use of personal data and the right to access, correct, and delete their data.

 Table of Contents